 Which begs the question . . . who should wear them and who shouldn’t, and what shorts are appropriate for a conservative housewife who is trying not to lose her sense of style along with her waistline?

-As with most trend topics, I would say these answers depend on your lifestyle, location, comfort level and body shape.
+As with most trend topics, I would say these answers depend on your lifestyle, location, comfort level, and body shape.
 Let’s break it down.

 I think dressy shorts can be age appropriate and stylish if they’re the right length and they fit well.
 If you don’t think you can pull it off with heels, feel free to wear a pair of dressy flat sandals.
 You will still get the same effect, and it’s always important to feel comfortable in what you’re wearing.

 Not everyone will feel comfortable in dressy shorts, and that’s okay.
 I do think at some level you have to like your legs.
 It’s a fun option, and if you want to try it, I say go for it.
 Just make sure you pay attention to fit.